Quantcast

 Subscribe to FREE weekly newsletter Newsletter Archives

-To discuss this newsletter or any other topic, tune in 8am -11am CST to the Dirt Doctor Radio Show.
-The phone number for the show1-866-444-3478.
-Listen on the internet or find a station in your area.
+If you have any questions on this newsletter or any other topic, tune in Sunday 8am -11am CST to the Dirt Doctor Radio Show.
+The phone number for the show is 1-866-444-3478.
+Listen on the radio, use the Dirt Doctor app, or find a station in your area.

-Please share this newsletter with everyone in your address book and all your friends on Facebook and Twitter to help me spread the word on organics.
+Please share this newsletter with everyone in your address book and all your friends on Facebook, Instagram, and Twitter to help me spread the word on organics.

 Naturally yours,